ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

       {: pre}

   - **RHEL7** and **CentOS7**, `multipath.conf` can be blank as the OS has built-in configurations.
-  - **Ubuntu** has a multipath configuration file that is built into `multipath-tools`.
+  - **Ubuntu** has multipath configuration that is built into `multipath-tools`.
 However, the built-in configuration uses a "service-time 0" load balancing policy, which can leave your connection vulnerable to interruptions.
-Update the multipath configuration file as follows.
+Create a multipath.conf file and update it as follows.

       ```
       defaults {